open-interop/oop-gateway/README.md

 The blacklist depends on [CouchDB](https://couchdb.apache.org/), installation instructions can be found [here](https://docs.couchdb.org/en/2.2.0/install/index.html).

-once everything is installed the service can be started with `yarn start`.
+Once everything is installed the service can be started with `yarn start`.

 ## Configuration